StartBootstrap/startbootstrap-agency/README.md

 To access the current version of this template, visit http://startbootstrap.com/template-overviews/agency/.

-## Using these Source Files

-You can use the source files within this repo to customize the Agency theme.
-You can custmoize the HTML, CSS (using LESS), and the JavaScript while Grunt watches the files and compiles them automatically for you.
-To get started, follow the steps below.
+## Installation

-- First, clone the repository.
+- Fork the source files from this repository.
-- Run `npm install` in the root directory to install all of the Grunt dependencies.
+- Run `npm install` in the root directory to install Grunt dependencies.
-- Run `grunt` after all of the node modules are installed to test the Grunt tasks and to install the required Bower components.
+- Run `bower install` in the root directory to install Bower dependencies.

+You are now ready to work with the theme!
+Feel free to edit the Gruntfile as you see fit.
+It's recommended that you have a working knowledge of Grunt and Bower before attempting to use these source files.
+If you want the easy to use, HTML/CSS version of this template, you can download it at http://startbootstrap.com/template-overviews/agency/.

 ## Grunt Tasks

 - `grunt` will run all Grunt tasks.
-It will build the dist folder and it will install Bower components.
+It will build the dist folder based on the specifications set up in the Gruntfile.
 - `grunt watch` will watch specified files for changes, and automatically build them within the dist folder.
-- `grunt build` will build the dist folder, but will not install Bower components.

-*Note: You will need to have Node Package Manager (npm) and Grunt installed in order to perform the tasks outlined above.*
+## Support

+If you have questions about the theme you can submit an issue here on GitHub or you can leave a comment on the theme overview page on Start Bootstrap at http://startbootstrap.com/template-overviews/agency/.

+## Contributing

+If you have fixed a bug with the template, or have an idea for a new feature, feel free to open a pull request and I will review and merge the pull request if needed. *NOTE: Pull requests with extended features will most likely not be added to the base theme!
+The themes are Start Bootstrap are meant to be starting points for people to work off of, and I don't typically add any new feature unless they are frequently asked for.*